 Featured was a clunky black typewriter, much like the Underwoods that clacked into the night in Dad’s den.
 A muddle of thought blew up from the ribbon while hard-working ink leaked down from the cage.

-I brought my sog into the gallery to learn more about the artist: Andre Petterson.
-Petterson, I came to discover, takes photos of classic iconography – typewriters, dolls, pianos, horses – then feeds them through his painterly imagination.
+We brought our sog into the gallery to learn more about the artist: Andre Petterson.
+Petterson, we came to discover, takes photos of classic iconography – typewriters, dolls, pianos, horses – then feeds them through his painterly imagination.
 “I pick an item that speaks to me on some level.”

 The typewriter takes him back to his Grade 9 typing lessons.
 It was either typing or gym class.
 “I’m not a sports person.
 I’m a drummer, so I thought that would be helpful.
 I got to about 40 words a minute.”
 This particular old typewriter he found on a trip to Cypress.
 It was just sitting outside on the ground, next to a nondescript building.
 “I picked it up, put it in the middle of the road and started taking pictures.”